Conspiracy, and Protection of Property Act 1875

 The Conspiracy, and Protection of Property Act 1875 (38 & 39 Vict. c.
-86) was an act of the Parliament of the United Kingdom relating to labour relations, which together with the Employers and Workmen Act 1875 (38 & 39 Vict. c.
+86) was an act of the Parliament of the United Kingdom relating to labour relations, which together with the Employers and Workmen Act 1875 (c.
 90), fully decriminalised the work of trade unions.
 Based on an extension of the conclusions of the Cockburn Commission, it was introduced by a Conservative government under Benjamin Disraeli.

 The act held that a trade union could not be prosecuted for act which would be legal if conducted by an individual.
 This meant that labour disputes were civil matters, not for consideration by criminal courts.
 One result of this was that picketing was decriminalised.
 The law also made certain forms of stalking illegal.

 Provisions

 Short title, commencement and extent

 Section 1 of the act provided that the act may be cited as "The Conspiracy, and Protection of Property Act 1875".

 Section 2 of the act provided that the act would come into force on 1 September 1875.